7 Creative Walking Tour App Ideas to Boost Visitor Engagement in Small Towns

-- 3 min read
+- 5 min read

-1. Hidden Gems & Local Legends
+1. Hidden Gems & Local Legends Tour

-Uncover the spots locals love, and the stories tourists miss.
-This tour shines a light on tucked-away landmarks, historic buildings, or urban folklore—think alleyway murals, old theatres, or that shop with the mysterious past.
+Uncover the spots locals love and the stories tourists miss.
+This tour shines a light on tucked-away landmarks, historic buildings, or urban folklore.
+Think alleyway murals, old theatres, or that shop with the mysterious past.
 Add photos, audio narration, or trivia to immerse visitors in your town’s most overlooked moments.

-Relevant use cases: Heritage districts, historical societies, downtown cores.
+Relevant Use Cases:Â Heritage districts, historical societies, downtown cores.

 2. Shop Local Passport Trail

-Relevant use cases: BIAs, business districts, shop-local campaigns.
+Relevant Use Cases:Â BIAs, business districts, shop-local campaigns.

 3. Art Walk or Mural Tour